 A Certificate of Achievement is valid for a period of one year only.
-We believe this current report continues to conform to the Certificate of Achievement program requirements, and are submitting it to the GFOA to determine its eligibility for another certificate.
+We believe this current report continues to conform to the Certificate of Achievement program requirements, and are submitting it to the GFOA.

 Acknowledgments

 The compilation of this report reflects the combined effort of the Retirement Office staff.
 It is intended to provide complete and reliable information as a basis for making management decisions, as a means of determining compliance with legal provisions, and as a means of determining responsible stewardship of the Association's investment portfolio.